LDSSA/batch-students/guides/ldssa-workflow.md

 1. You will see your grade, e.g. 20/20.
 1. If all the exercise asserts passed locally but the grader doesn't give you the expected output head to [troubleshooting](https://github.com/LDSSA/LDSA-setup/blob/main/troubleshooting.md)
+1. You can check the state of the notebook in the portal by clicking on the grade and selecting `Raw Data`.
+It will show the notebook in plain text and you can search for possible errors.

 ## 4. Updates to Learning Units